Help Save Children in Jordan

 - We’ve adapted and are implementing our Literacy Boost approach in refugee communities in Jordan, helping children read and write by training teachers, parents and community members to support literacy, both in and outside of the classroom, focusing on the most vulnerable children

-How You Can Help Children in Jordan
+How to Help Children in Jordan

 You can create change that lasts a lifetime for children in Jordan – in so many ways.